MahmoudNagiubX/Smart-Life-Planner/README.md

 - ❌ distraction
 - ❌ lack of integration between important parts of daily life

-Smart Life OS solves this problem by combining all these capabilities into **one intelligent and unified system**.
+Smart Life Planner solves this problem by combining all these capabilities into **one intelligent and unified system**.

 The application integrates: